collectionspace/collectionspace-refcache/doc/REFCACHE.md

   domain: 'core.collectionspace.org',
   error_if_not_found: false, # raise error if key cannot be retrieved (default false)
   lifetime: 5 * 60, # cache expiry in seconds (default is 5 minutes)
+  search_delay: 5 * 60, # how long to wait before re-attempting a search (default is 5 minutes)
   search_enabled: true, # use client to search for refname if not in cache
   search_identifiers: false # use shortIdentifier field for search, otherwise display name }